 Ultimately, if you’re a heavier person looking to get yourself a Brooklyn Aurora mattress, we suggest you opt first for the Firm version.

 Edge support and motion isolation are two factors that are especially important for couples to consider.
 You want both partners to get a good night’s sleep.
 Well rested couples are happier couples, right?
 Good edge support and motion isolation can help with that.

 The Aurora has average edge support, at least for the softer models.
 You don’t get an overwhelming roll-off feeling around the edges of the bed, but we’ve also felt better.
 And keep in mind that the heavier you are, the more edge support matters—petite folks won’t have any issue with the Aurora’s edges because they aren’t heavy enough to significantly depress the material.
 The firmer model will also be better for edge support.

-Overall, it’s probably safe to use the outside inches of the mattress, but honestly, we found that if you’re sharing the Aurora (Medium), you both drift into the middle of the bed throughout the night anyway.
+Overall, it’s probably safe to use the outside inches of the mattress, but honestly, we found that if you’re sharing a softer model you both drift into the middle of the bed throughout the night anyway.
 So if you and your partner aren’t interested in 2 a.m. cuddles, you may want to consider other mattress options.

 Motion isolation is also important for couples because it’s what prevents your partner from waking up every time you turn over or get up during the night.
 The Aurora performs well in this category—not the best we’ve ever seen, but we’re not complaining either.
 You should be able to switch positions or make a midnight bathroom run without disturbing your bed buddy.

 As you can see in the video above, Matt is able to roll around on the bed without transferring too much motion throughout the rest of the bed.
 The Energex foam, memory foam, and pocketed coils all tend to do a good job of isolating motion.
 This ends up being a good bed for light sleepers concerned with motion isolation.
 Not the best ever, but pretty good.